algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - push Ith value of the array field F from the Ath transaction in the current group
 - LogicSigVersion >= 3

+## gload t i

+- Opcode: 0x3a {uint8 transaction group index} {uint8 position in scratch space to load from}
+- Pops: _None_
+- Pushes: any
+- push Ith scratch space index of the Tth transaction in the current group
+- LogicSigVersion >= 4
+- Mode: Application

+## gloads i

+- Opcode: 0x3b {uint8 position in scratch space to load from}
+- Pops: *... stack*, uint64
+- Pushes: any
+- push Ith scratch space index of the Ath transaction in the current group
+- LogicSigVersion >= 4
+- Mode: Application

 ## bnz target

 - Opcode: 0x40 {int16 branch offset, big endian. (negative offsets are illegal before v4)}